 Frame Check Sequence (ISL FCS)

-This page analysed all fields of the ISL header and FCS.
+This article analysed all fields of the ISL header and FCS.
 The next page deals with the popular IEEE 802.1q, an alternative to Cisco's ISL tagging protocol.